 Mike Leber will lead the trip as Camp Director, and will be assisted by our Founder & CEO, Amy Foley.

 Do I need vaccinations?

-We do require every team member to fill out a health form and Latvia requires a clean TB test for camp.
+We do require every team member to fill out a health form.
 Even though we don’t expect it, we want to always be prepared to offer you the best care if you need medical assistance or experience a medical emergencies.
 As far as vaccines, the CDC recommends your routine vaccinations and Hepatitis A.